damianoazzolini/probat/README.md

 - `list([list,float])`: list of length 2 where the first element is an arbitrary list and the second a float

 ## Example
-You have this program in a file called `a.pl`.
+Suppose you have this program in a file called `a.pl`.
 ```Prolog
 :- use_module(library(probat)).